RAZAFINDRABEMISOMAcopertinot/portfolio0806/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Moon1knight](https://github.com/Moon1knight).
+Please give me proper credit by linking back to [RAZAFINDRABEMISOMAcopertinot](https://github.com/RAZAFINDRABEMISOMAcopertinot).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://github.com/Moon1Knight/Moonie_Portfolio" target="_blank">Nitesh.Dev</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="http://RAZAFINDRABEMISOMAcopertinot.github.io/Coperty_portfolio" target="_blank">Copertinot.Dev</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

+- JAVA/Spring boot
 - React.js
 - Node.js
 - Express.js